lsst-dm/dmtn-031/index.rst

 .. note::

    I think it'd be really helpful to include a version of Tabur's figure 3 that shows what the pinwheel pattern looks like and establishes the notation.
+[I'll get to this in early next week.
+Any good suggestions for plotting 3D data and labeling the different components?]

 Both OPMb and PPMb construct “pinwheel” shapes that are used to search within the reference objects from the detected source catalog by ordering the objects in the catalog from brightest to faintest flux.
 The pinwheel